 When you are viewing the music Glance use the digital crown to turn up or down the volume.

-Sync a playlist
+Sync a playlist or album

 Apple Watch Calendar tips and tricks